kungtalon/kungtalon/README.md

 👨‍🎓 I am currently pursuing master degree in data science at University of Michigan, Ann Arbor.

-🥑 I am interested in application of machine learning methods and large-scale distributed systems.
+🥑 I take great interest in big data and all related applications, such as large-scale machine learing systems, distributed data storage, stream data processing and cloud data warehousing.
 I am familiar with several programming languages, including Java, Python, C++ and Go.

 🐼 I have lots of hands-on experience in industrial pojects with Spark, Flink, Kafka, Redis and Spring.
 From Jul.
 2020 to Jul 2021, I worked for Meituan, China's largest food delivery platform, as Machine Learning Engineer and developed recommendation systems there.